 Grab the counting bears, and draw the tree.
 Christmas color matching has arrived!
 These little bears are my absolute favorite for most readers (you already know this).
 They are also the ideal supply for Christmas color matching!
 There is just so much to love!

 I’ve used these sorting bears in the classroom as a teacher and now at home with my boys.
-Basically, these bears give us life.
+These bears give us life.

-Stick around to learn how to put these bears to good use, how to adjust the activity for different ages, the five step set-up, and the other four supplies you’ll need for this Christmas color-matching activity!
+Stick around to learn how to put these bears to good use, adjust the activity for different ages, the five-step set-up, and the other four supplies you’ll need for this Christmas color-matching activity!

 RELATED: Christmas activities have arrived!
 Don’t miss this list.